ehsanmok/create-your-own-lang-with-rust/book/src/03_secondlang/optimizations.md

 | [Inlining](https://en.wikipedia.org/wiki/Inline_expansion) | Replace function calls with function bodies |
 | [Tail call optimization](https://en.wikipedia.org/wiki/Tail_call) | Turn tail recursion into loops |

 We leave these as exercises.
-The visitor pattern makes adding new optimizations straightforward.
+The visitor pattern makes adding new optimizations easy.

 ## Using the Optimizations